Pivotal-Data-Engineering/HAWQ_AZURE/README.md

 ```
 #### Logging into hawq maser and changing password for gpadmin user
 ```
+    Default password is Gpadmin1, but if you like to change please follow the below process.

     $ sudo su -
     $ ssh masternode1
     $ su gpadmin